-At Aldis, we’re chiefly working with technical solutions that help our clients manage digital media, so some people are surprised to find that our team consists of a number of librarians with degrees in Library and Information Science.
+It may be surprising to some people to find out that our team consists of many librarians with actual degrees in Library and Information Science.

-There are many different specialized disciplines within the library field, but the core goal of all of them is the same: find a way to help people get the information they need.
-Library and Information Science looks at the way that people naturally seek out information and organize ideas in order to build and adapt systems that connect them to new information.
-All of our team members who focus on Asset Management at Aldis have Masters in Library and Information Science, spending, on average, about two years studying intensely to attain the degree.
+There are many different specialized disciplines within the library field.
+The core goal of all is the same: find a way to help people get the information they need.
+Library and Information Science analyzes the way that people seek out information.
+Then organizes these ideas to build and adapt systems that connect them to new information.